ABCD-Fraser/Automated_Gaze_Scoring/README.md

 # Automated Gaze Orientation Estimation with the L2CS-Net model.

-Overview

 This repository provides an example pipeline for processing and annotating videos using the L2CS gaze estimation model.
-The script extracts frames from input videos, applies gaze estimation, normalizes scores, and annotates the frames with visual markers.
+The script extracts frames from input videos, applies gaze estimation, normalises scores, and annotates the frames with visual markers.
 The processed videos are saved for inspection, and frame-by-frame annotations are exported as a CSV file for further analysis.

 ## Repository Structure